Analysis: Bank of America leaves Wall Street wondering about next CEO

-NEW YORK (Reuters) - When Brian Moynihan took the reins at Bank of America Corp in 2010, the U.S. bank was reeling.
+When Brian Moynihan took the reins at Bank of America Corp (BAC.N) in 2010, the U.S. bank was reeling.

 Its former CEO suddenly left as scandals and probes related to a major acquisition unfurled.
 Its stock price was tanking, and the global financial crisis was still going strong.